Ugandan English: Vocabulary and idioms

-Some Ugandan English words have a peculiar meaning widely understood within Uganda but mystifying to foreigners.
-The origin of these usages may be obscure.
-The best known example is probably to extend, which in Uganda means move over on a seat to make room for someone else.
-Another example, "pop", is used to replace words like bring and come for example: Danny, pop that bottle here or Heno, pop to my house.
+Some words in Ugandan English have unique meanings widely understood within Uganda but unknown to foreigners.
+The best known example is probably to extend, which in Uganda means "to move aside" or "to create space for someone else to sit".
+Another example, pop, is used to replace words such as bring and come, for example: "Danny, pop that bottle here" or "Heno, pop to my house".
+The origins of some of these words' usages may be obscure.

-Terms for buildings

-Sometimes the usage has a traceable origin.
-A basement is called a godown, but the usual meaning of warehouse is also known in Uganda as proper English.

-A building labelled hotel, in a small town, is likely to be a restaurant.